Aira

 infoAllow — the hit is logged but the action proceeds

-The scanner is regex-based and pure-Python.
-It never calls an external service and never logs the matched secret in plaintext — every hit is redacted to first/last 4 characters before it touches an audit row, a webhook payload, or a UI surface.
+The scanner combines regex patterns with Presidio NER (Named Entity Recognition) for context-aware detection.
+It never logs the matched secret in plaintext — every hit is redacted to first/last 4 characters before it touches an audit row, a webhook payload, or a UI surface.

 Built-in libraries